dcdpr/did-btc1/chapters/CRUD-Operations.md

 1. Set `currentVersionId` to 1.
 1. If `currentVersionId` equals `targetVersionId` return `initialDocument`.
 1. Set `updateHashHistory` to an empty array.
+1. Set `didDocumentHistory` to an array containing the `initialDocument`.
 1. Set `contemporaryBlockheight` to 0.
 1. Set `contemporaryDIDDocument` to the `initialDocument`.
 1. Set `targetDocument` to the result of calling the [Traverse Blockchain History]